 photographer Steve Oddy.

-Also known as the African Queen or African Monarch butterfly.
+Also known as the African Queen or African Monarch or the Traveler butterfly.

 The Plain Tiger is believed to be one of the first butterflies species depicted in ancient art.

 A 3,500 yr. old ancient fresco in Luxor, Egypt, which is the home of the ancient city of Thebes, features what is believed to be the oldest known illustration of this species.

 Danaus chrysippus prefers arid, open areas, and is found in a variety of habitats, including deserts,

 It inhabits a wide variety of habitats, although it is less likely to thrive in jungle like conditions and is most often found in drier, wide-open areas.

 It prefers altitudes ranging from sea level to around 1,500 m (4,900 ft).

 The body is black with numerous white spots.